Market Bottom

 The Bottom Line

 Identifying a market bottom is one of the most profitable yet dangerous skills in investing.
 A market bottom is the point where the tide turns, shifting from a bear market to a bull market.
 While the potential rewards of buying low and selling high are immense, the risk of "catching a falling knife" is equally high.
 Successful traders rarely try to pick the exact bottom tick; instead, they wait for confirmation—higher lows, bullish divergence, or a break of resistance—to signal that the trend has truly reversed.
-Remember that bottoms are born on bad news.
-By the time the economic headlines turn positive, the market bottom will likely be far in the rearview mirror.
+Bottoms are born on bad news, and by the time the economic headlines turn positive, the market bottom will likely be far in the rearview mirror.
 Therefore, spotting a bottom requires a contrarian mindset, a deep understanding of market psychology, and strict risk management to survive the inevitable volatility of a turning market.
+Ultimately, a true bottom is the foundation upon which generational wealth is often built.

 At a Glance